BGD Blog Helped Me Embrace Being A Queer Nerd of Color

-The more articles I wrote for Black Girl Dangerous, the more proud I was to be a queer nerd of color.
+The more articles I wrote for BGD, the more proud I was to be a queer nerd of color.
 With every creator I reviewed or interviewed, I knew it was possible to exist as me.
 In a time where queer people of color are in more danger than ever, Black Girl Dangerous showed you can give the status quo a middle finger and create a megaphone to speak out and thrive.

 Every single dollar matters to us—especially now when media is under constant threat.
 Your support is essential and your generosity is why Wear Your Voice keeps going!
 You are a part of the resistance that is needed—uplifting Black and brown feminists through your pledges is the direct community support that allows us to make more space for marginalized voices.
 For as little as $1 every month you can be a part of this journey with us.
 This platform is our way of making necessary and positive change, and together we can keep growing.